Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 #### On-premises deployment

 When deploying the discovery service on-premises, please read how to [Host ASP.NET Core on Windows with IIS](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/?view=aspnetcore-6.0) (or any other hosting strategy you may want to use).
 You must specify the IoT Hub connection string by setting the `ConnectionStrings__IotHub` environment variable, since you cannot use managed identities with an on-premises deployment.
+Similar to the LNS, the discovery endpoint exposes metrics in Prometheus format.

 ## Debugging in Visual Studio, outside of IoT Edge and Docker